|Legal nature of emission allowances|

 However, given the said non-harmonisation, pursuant to the aforementioned Report of November 2015, the European Commission plans to analyse the benefits of clarifying legal status of the emission allowances in the EU ETS following the recommendation of the European Court of Auditors.

 The European Court of Auditors in the Special Report No 6 "The integrity and implementation of the EU ETS" (Publications Office of the European Union, 2015) in July 2015 recommended the European Commission to analyse the benefits of treating allowances as property rights across the EU (para 92 of the Report).

 Although the allowances have certain typical characteristics of property rights, they are not explicitly categorised by the EU laws as such, since in accordance with Article 345 of the Treaty on the Functioning of the European Union, the Treaties in no way prejudice the rules in the EU Member States governing the system of property ownership.

-Certain characteristics of the nature of allowances are, moreover, defined in Article 40 of the Registry Regulation states that an allowance shall be a fungible, dematerialised instrument that is tradable on the market.
+Certain characteristics of the nature of allowances are, however, defined in Article 40 of the EU ETS Registry Regulation states that an allowance shall be a fungible, dematerialised instrument that is tradable on the market.

 In the Registry Regulation some elements of the finality of transactions were also stipulated, in particular the rule that:

 - the record of the Union Registry constitutes prima facie and sufficient evidence of title over an allowance,

 As a result of that, spot transactions in allowances will be fully subject to financial market rules.

 The Paris-based EU financial market watchdog (ESMA) concluded anyway, emission allowances and derivatives of emission allowances are not commodity derivatives under the MiFID II/MiFIR legal framework.